cloudmrhub/KomaNYU.jl/docs/src/explanation/3-simulation.md

 ### Computation Efficiency

-To reduce the memory usage of our simulator, we subdivided time into `Nblocks`. **KomaMRI** classifies each block in either the excitation regime or the precession regime before the simulation.
+To reduce the memory usage of our simulator, we subdivided time into `Nblocks`. **KomaNYU** classifies each block in either the excitation regime or the precession regime before the simulation.

 We increased the simulation speed by separating the calculations into `Nthreads` and then performing the GPU parallel operations with **CUDA.jl** .
 This separation is possible as all magnetization vectors are independent of one another.